-Peter Lindbergh moved to Paris in 1978 and started working internationally for Vogue, first the Italian, then the English, French, German, and American Vogue, later for The New Yorker, Vanity Fair, Allure, and Rolling Stone.
-His mostly black-and-white photographs, implement a pictorial language that takes its lead from early German cinema and from the Berlin art scene of the 1920s.
+Lindbergh moved to Paris in 1978 and started working for Vogue, shooting for the Italian, English, French, German and American editions.
+Later the photographer shot for The New Yorker, Vanity Fair, Allure, and Rolling Stone.

-Twice he has shot the Pirelli calendar, in 1996 and 2002.
-The latter, which featured actresses instead of models for the first time, was shot on the back lot of Universal Studios, and was described by Germaine Greer as "Pirelli's most challenging calendar yet."
+The photographer has shot the Pirelli calendar twice, in 1996 and 2002.
+The 2002 calendar featured actresses instead of models for the first time and was shot on the back lot of Universal Studios.
+It was described by feminist Germaine Greer in The Guardian as "Pirelli's most challenging calendar yet."